turingschool/curriculum/source/projects/monsterporium/index.markdown

 6. Access data across services using appropriate abstraction
 7. Write data to a service using a REST API

-In addition, we're practicing fundamental techniques like:
+In addition, you'll practice fundamental techniques like:

 * Pushing logic down the stack
 * Testing complex systems